RafqaHaddad1/DesignPatterns/README.md

 ---------------------------------------

-Certainly!
 The **Composite pattern** is a structural design pattern that allows you to compose objects into tree structures and work with them as if they were individual objects.
 Here are the key points:

  **Purpose and Benefits**:
    - **Tree-Like Object Structure**: The Composite pattern represents hierarchical structures where individual objects and compositions (composites) share a common interface.